No. 38 in Top 50 Bee Gees’ Songs 1966-72

 “Jimmy had a bomb and the bomb went bang, Jimmy was everywhere”

-Paper Mache Cabbages and Kings sees the Bee Gees looking for novel ways of expressing their quirkier side.
-Marked eccentricity had been a hallmark of their late ‘60s albums but tended to fade along with psychedelia so that by Two Years On and Trafalgar the quirky quotient is low indeed.
+Paper Mache, Cabbages and Kings sees the Bee Gees looking for novel ways of expressing their quirkier side.
+Marked eccentricity had been a hallmark of their late ‘60s albums but tended to fade along with psychedelia so that by 2 Years On and Trafalgar the quirky quotient is low indeed.
 Paper Mache ostensibly attempts to resurrect a kind of playfulness but presents a darker vision, a bad trip, in fact.

 On a first listen, the song seems simply weird and nonsensical.
 Jumbled, arbitrary lyrics (‘cabbages and kings’ is taken from Lewis Carroll’s ‘The Walrus and the Carpenter’) are set to a European schlager feel with balalaika-like mandolin accompaniment.